Protecting Your Future With Compassion And Understanding

 How expungement can help some people stay in the U.S.

-On Behalf of | Apr 23, 2020 | criminal defense
+On Behalf of | Apr 23, 2020 | Criminal Defense

 Even if you have no criminal record, applying for citizenship or permanent resident status can be a long and arduous process.
 After all, government adjudicators are apt to dig deeply into both your current and past behaviors.
 If you have a criminal conviction, your immigration prospects may become even more complicated.